kkristene3/Kramelix/Kramelix_app/emotion_training/SETUP.md

 # How to Run:

-In the root folder, run: `.\run_all.bat` (or just click on the batch file from Windows File Explorer)
+In the root folder, run: `.\run_mfcc.bat` or `.\run_melspec.bat` (or just click on the batch file from Windows File
+Explorer)

+# Organization:

+Currently, we have two models: MFCC (the old implementation; way overfitted & less accurate) and Melspectrogram CNN (more accurate).